Branch and bound: Pseudocode

 In the above pseudocode, the functions heuristic_solve and populate_candidates called as subroutines must be provided as applicable to the problem.
-The functions f (objective_function) and bound (lower_bound_function) are treated as function objects as written, and could correspond to lambda expressions, function pointers and other types of callable objects in the C++ programming language.
+The functions f (objective_function) and bound (lower_bound_function) are treated as function objects as written, and could correspond to lambda expressions, function pointers, and other types of callable objects in the C++ programming language.

 Improvements

-When $\mathbf{x}$ is a vector of $\mathbb{R}^n$, branch and bound algorithms can be combined with interval analysis and contractor techniques in order to provide guaranteed enclosures of the global minimum.
+When $\mathbf{x}$ is a vector of $\mathbb{R}^n$, branch-and-bound algorithms can be combined with interval analysis and contractor techniques to provide guaranteed enclosures of the global minimum.

 Applications

 This approach is used for a number of NP-hard problems: